TheCrunching/MuddyBot/docs/usage.md

 This section describes the available commands for the twitch bot.

-All commands can be called `c!command` or `!command` it is up to the user to decide on which to use.
+All the commands start with m!<command>.

-### c!help
+### m!help

 This command prints a help message of available commands.

-### c!status
+### m!status

 This commands prints the uptime of the program.

-### c!start_word and c!stop_word
+### m!start_word and m!stop_word

-c!start_word and c!stop_word start and stop words on stream respectfully.
+m!start_word and m!stop_word start and stop words on stream respectfully.
 These commands can only be run by the broadcaster or a moderator.
 See [Words on stream](#words-on-stream).

-### c!set_word word
+### m!set_word word

 Sets the word for words on stream.
 The word must be encrypted with the same encryption key the program is using.

-### c!find_matches pattern
+### m!find_matches pattern

 Finds how many words match the specified pattern.
 The pattern has the letters you know and the letters you don't as '_'. eg (a_ple) would match apple.

 ## Words on stream

 Words on stream is something Mud Flaps does in his stream.
 Every 30 minutes he reveals a letter and his chat has to guess the word.
 This bot was made to help with that and find the word.
-You use `c!start_word` to start words on stream and `c!stop_word` to stop words on stream.
+You use `m!start_word` to start words on stream and `m!stop_word` to stop words on stream.
 If the user correctly guess's the word the bot will alert the user that they guessed it correctly and stop words on stream.

-Words on stream can't be started until the word has been set with `c!set_word word`.
+Words on stream can't be started until the word has been set with `m!set_word word`.